 Along the first, dialectical axis, Utopia is a classic text whose author, Sir Thomas More, describes a “perfect” social order.
-Everyone agrees that his utopia is not an accurate historical representation, is not relevant to present circumstances and not possible in the future.
-What a wonderful model!
-But this is the nearest that most scholars of the Western Enlightenment dare approach the idea of PeaceWorld.
+Everyone agrees that his utopia is not an accurate historical representation, is not relevant to present circumstances and is not possible in the future.
+What a perfect model!
+But this is the nearest that most Western scholars dare approach the idea of PeaceWorld.
 There are a handful of later texts just as obscure and poorly thought out.

 WASP reactionaries and progressives agree that this is all the documentation they require to determine the relative merits of weapon mentality and peace mentality.
 Might as well cross the Rocky Mountains using a map of Pangaea.

 Along the second, antithetical axis, the word utopia signifies for weapon mentors, “that (place) which can never be.”
-Utopia is their favorite reference text, taught in every high school and college.
-It confirms their deeply held conviction that peaceful and benevolent societies are impossible.
+Utopia is a favorite reference text.
+Taught in every high school and college, it confirms a deeply held conviction that peaceful and benevolent societies are impossible.
 For peace mentors, utopia means “that (place) which is not but might be.”
-Utopia is a narrow speculation on their part, upon which to build a better peace.
+Utopia is a speculation on their part, upon which to build a better peace.

-Don’t ask me why progressives haven’t published a half a hundred better works, since: craven subservience to weapon mentors, flawed imagination, subconscious approval of the status quo or mere mental inertia?
-The ultimate reason for their failure is beyond my grasp.
+Don’t ask me why progressives haven’t published a half a hundred better works.
+Craven subservience to weapon mentors, flawed imagination, subconscious approval of the status quo or mere mental inertia?
+The reason for their failure is beyond my grasp.

 Along the third, antinomian axis, weapon mentors use the word utopian like an adverbial clause: “When pigs fly and hell freezes over.”
 Any idea branded utopian can be dismissed by reflex without further consideration.
-Peace mentors use it to describe a social scheme that intends to improve current reality, whether or not it might be valid and practical.
-In other words, the peaceful version of the word utopia signifies "something good we should strive for," whereas the weapon version means "a horror to be avoided like the plague…Not only useless but somehow poisonous."
+Peace mentors use it to describe a social scheme that intends to improve current reality, whether valid or practical.
+In other words, the peaceful version of the word utopia means "something good we should strive for," whereas the weapon version is "a horror to be avoided like the plague…Not only useless but somehow toxic."

-Nowadays, weapon mentality dominates our words, arguments and intentions the same way weapon technology dominates our material lives.
-We seek to survive in peace despite the universal dominance of weapon thought.
+Nowadays, weapon mentality dominates our words, arguments and intentions, the same way weapon technology dominates our material lives.
+We try to survive in peace despite the supremacy of weapon thought.

 Our synchronization of meaning, definition and intent – and the clarity it may bring to public discourse – promise us security, abundance and fellow feeling beyond expectation.

-Our institutions and cultures retain a few peace remnants we should cultivate, and a preponderance of dominant weapon memes we should render vestigial.
+Our institutions and cultures retain a few peace remnants we should cultivate and a majority of weapon memes we should render vestigial.

 In this book, we will use the words “weapon” and “weapons” interchangeably.
 Rather than use them simply as nouns, we will wield them as modifiers: weapon technology and peace technology.
 From now on, “weapon” will go before words that begin with a consonant, and “weapons” anticipate those that begin with a vowel.